 One of the great things about collecting cameras is that friends and family sometimes give you equipment they’re not using anymore.
-I’ve picked up many cameras that way over the years, albeit usually the junk nobody wants.
-But now that digital photography has taken over and film cameras are doorstops, sometimes the good stuff finds its way to me.
+I’ve picked up many cameras that way over the years.
+It’s usually the junk nobody wants, but every now and again something really good falls into my hands.

 Such is the case with this Minolta X-700.
 My aunt Maxine bought it in the mid-1980s, but it has been sitting in a drawer unused for at least 10 years.
 She found out about my collection and decided I needed to have this camera.

-But as I have taken more and more photos because of my road hobby, I’ve learned a bit about composition.
-And I’ve changed my collection’s focus from junk cameras I found at yard sales to working rangefinders and folders.
+I’d been primarily a camera collector up to this time; photography itself was secondary.
+I had always enjoyed junk cameras I found at yard sales, but by this time I was shifting my focus to working rangefinders and folders.
 As I have run a roll of film through so many of these cameras now, I’ve had to learn the mechanics of photography to get decent results.
 I have begun to find the pleasure of photography, and have begun to read about and deliberately practice the skills of taking good pictures.

 The X-700 was the pinnacle of Minolta’s final manual-focus SLR camera series, in continuous production for 20 years starting in 1981.
 It was aimed at the advanced amateur with two autoexposure modes, one where you set the aperture and let the camera figure the shutter speed, and the other where the camera figured out both settings.
 In this age of auto-everything cameras, it may be hard to believe that in 1981 it was pretty remarkable to twist the lens until the viewfinder image was crisp and then press the shutter button confident that the camera would figure out the rest.

 My camera came with three lenses.
 The primary lens is a 50 mm f/1.7 Minolta MD, which seems to be widely recognized as a fine, sharp lens.
-There are better Minolta MD-series lenses, but nobody seems ever to complain about this one.
-There were also a 28 mm f/2.8 Gemini MC wide-angle lens and a 80-205 mm f/4.5 Gemini MC zoom lens in the camera bag.
-The best I’ve heard anybody say about Gemini lenses is that they’re adequate.
+The other two lenses were off-brand zooms that weren’t awesome.

-I had to read the X-700’s manual just to figure out how to turn the camera on and access its autoexposure modes.
-But once I figured those things out, I set out to one of my favorite places to take pictures, the cemetery at my church.
+The X-700 was way more complicated than my ex-wife’s K1000, and I had to read its manual just to figure out how to turn it on and access its autoexposure modes.
+But once I figured those things out, I loaded some Fujicolor 200 and visited the cemetery at my church.

 I got this shot by accident while looking over the camera from my car’s front seat in the church parking lot.
-I like how just the area around the Toyota logo is crisp, and how the detail just begins to fade along the center section of the steering wheel.
+It turns out to be my favorite photo from the roll.

-If I weren’t so in love with shooting 400 photos on a road trip with my digital camera, I can see myself making this Minolta X-700 my workhorse camera.
-It is clearly a fine camera of great capability.
+The X-700 is clearly a fine camera of great capability.
 I can see that I was just beginning to tap into its versatility as I shot this one roll of film.